Symptoms to Watch Out For

 - Jaw pain or stiffness.

-- Swollen gums around the tooth or teeth.
+- Swollen gums around the affected tooth.

 The Removal Process

-Cost of a dental extraction in Laurens
+Cost of a Dental Extraction in Laurens

 Simple Tooth Extraction